More evidence of a cover-up involving hundreds of billions

 Why would the media industry suffer if the news of the CPP’s surplus became public?

-Answer: Firstly, roughly 15% of media advertising comes from the financial industry.
-Secondly, the financial industry may be generously funding the media industry to remain silent regarding the CPP’s surplus and the possibility of voluntary contributions.
-Recall that Finance Minister Freeland, at one time a world class journalist, claims “The super-rich have bankrolled mass media outlets to dominate the debate over economic policy.”
+Answer: Firstly, roughly 15% of media advertising comes from the financial industry as they seek new clients who want to invest.
+Secondly, the financial industry is likely generously funding the media industry to remain silent regarding the CPP’s surplus, the possibility of a $100,000 CPP pension in 2026 dollars, voluntary contributions and no more need for life insurance.Recall that Finance Minister Freeland, at one time a world class journalist, claimed “The super-rich have bankrolled mass media outlets to dominate the debate over economic policy.”

 Twenty-eight disturbing facts about the CPP